enricosanzo/yii2-test/README.md

 If you do not have [Composer](http://getcomposer.org/), you may install it by following the instructions at [getcomposer.org](http://getcomposer.org/doc/00-intro.md#installation-nix).

-After cloning the project execute the following commands:
+After cloning the project, config the database connection by editing the `db.php` file in the `config` folder, then execute the following commands:

 ~~~
 composer install